Trump slams Times 'hit piece' on reported tax avoidance plan

 The New York state tax department told The Associated Press that it was reviewing the allegations in The Times and "is vigorously pursuing all appropriate avenues of investigation."
 The department typically refers findings to the state attorney general's office.

 The Times said the Trump family hid millions of dollars of transfers from the father to his children through a sham company owned by the children called All County Building Supply & Maintenance.
-Set up in 1992 ostensibly as a purchasing agent to supply Fred Trump's buildings with boilers, cleaning supplies and other goods, the father would pad invoices with markups of 20 percent or even 50 percent, thereby avoiding gift taxes, the newspaper reported.
+It was set up in 1992 ostensibly as a purchasing agent to supply Fred Trump's buildings with boilers, cleaning supplies and other goods, and the father would pad invoices with markups of 20 percent or even 50 percent, thereby avoiding gift taxes, the newspaper reported.

 The report said that before Fred Trump died in the late 1990s, he transferred ownership of most of his real estate empire to his four living children.
 The value of the properties in tax returns summed up to $41.4 million, vastly less than The Times said they were worth.